evanpurkhiser/CS-Six-Degrees-of-Wikipedia/doc/report/report.md

 # Discussion

-During the development of the `sdwiki` client research was done looking into different algorithms that would be a best fit for searching an undirected weighted graph to find the shortest path between two nodes.
-Some tools were found that are able to do optimized BFS against a large dataset using tools such as [hadoop](http://www.johnandcailin.com/blog/cailin/breadth-first-graph-search-using-iterative-map-reduce-algorithm) however no algorithms other than BFS were found that could be efficiently used to search a graph in parallel.
+During the development of the `sdwiki` client research was done looking into different algorithms that would be a best fit for searching a directed unweighted graph to find the shortest path between two nodes.
+Some techniques were found that are able to do optimized BFS against a large dataset using tools such as [hadoop](http://www.johnandcailin.com/blog/cailin/breadth-first-graph-search-using-iterative-map-reduce-algorithm) however no algorithms other than BFS were found that could be efficiently used to search a graph in parallel.